ryanhuang8/Plotly-3D-Voxels/README.md

 The plot is a nice approximation as shown here:
 ![Alt text](example.png?raw=true "Chair")

-If you want a better plotting, perhaps check out (it takes ~5 mins to render, though): https://github.com/olive004/Plotly-voxel-renderer
+If you want a better plotting, perhaps check out (takes longer/approx ~5 mins to render): https://github.com/olive004/Plotly-voxel-renderer

 ## References